C-Makridis/check_AFM/README.md

     ```from checkAFM import check_afm
     print ( check_afm("123456789") )```

   Please note that you should make sure to input the data as a string.
 NOT as an integer!

-2. execute from terminal: (only Python 3)
-  * to check a small number of inputs
-  * to check any number of data from a txt file
-  * output can be either a file or the standar output (aka your screen)
-3. launch from your graphic enviroment (clickety-click) and use its Graphical User Interface (only Python 3)
+It has been tested against 8.000 valid AFM's without any hiccups.

 #USAGE